apache/mxnet/docs/tutorials/python/linear-regression.md

    parameters:

    - `data`: Input to the layer (specifies the symbol whose output should be fed here)
-   - `num_hidden`: Number of hidden dimensions which specifies the size of the output of the layer
+   - `num_hidden`: Number of hidden neurons in the layer, which is same as the dimensionality of the layer's output

-2. `LinearRegressionOutput`: Output layers in MXNet aim to implement a loss.
-In our example, the `LinearRegressionOutput` layer specifies that an l2 loss needs to be applied against it's input and the labels provided to this layer.
+2. `LinearRegressionOutput`: Output layers in MXNet compute training loss, which is the measure of inaccuracy in the model's predictions.
+The goal of training is to minimize the training loss.
+In our example, the `LinearRegressionOutput` layer computes the *l2* loss against its input and the labels provided to it.
 The parameters to this layer are:

    - `data`: Input to this layer (specifies the symbol whose output should be fed here)
    - `label`: The training labels against which we will compare the input to the layer for calculation of l2 loss